-Types of Anthropology Graduate Programs
+What are Types of Anthropology Graduate Programs?

-So what type of graduate Anthropology program degrees might you choose?
+So, what type of graduate Anthropology program degrees might you choose?
 Your options could include a master’s degree in anthropology, PhD programs and certificates.
 Each are designed for students with different backgrounds, and educational and career goals.

-Masters in Anthropology Programs
+What are Masters in Anthropology Programs?

 Anthropology masters programs teach students the methods and theories behind both academic and applied anthropology.
 Masters degrees in Anthropology are typically found as Master of Arts (MA) in Anthropology degrees.
-However some MS degrees, such as the Master of Science in Biomedical Anthropology, may be available.
+However, some MS degrees, such as the Master of Science in Biomedical Anthropology, may be available.
 In either case, these programs could be great for both students interested pursuing a PhD and those hoping to enter directly into the field.

 Masters in Anthropology students are likely to participate in both classroom instruction and research.
 They might study a wide range of Anthropology subfields, such as archaeology, biological anthropology, linguistic anthropology and social/cultural anthropology.
 A masters degree in Anthropology could focus on a specific subfield.
 However, students may also take a more interdisciplinary approach, with classes in multiple areas.

-Most anthropology masters programs require a bachelors degree and about 2 years of full time study.
+Most anthropology masters programs require a bachelor’s degree and about 2 years of full time study.
 Applicants may also need to send test scores, official transcripts and letters of recommendation.
 Past experience in anthropology coursework might be recommended.
-Every masters in Anthropology program is different, so it’s best to follow up directly.
+Every master in Anthropology program is different, so it’s best to follow up directly.

-Anthropology PhD Programs
+What are Anthropology PhD Programs?